 How We Can Help

-My prospective appellate clients frequently ask me what my “batting average” is for the cases that I’ve appealed.
+My prospective appellate clients frequently ask me what my “batting average” is for the cases that I have appealed.
 The answer is that the majority of my family law appeals have been successful.
-This is owed as much to choosing which appeals have the best chance of success as it is to being able to convince the appellate court that the family court's final judgment contains errors.
+This is owed as much to choosing which have the best chance of success as it is to being able to convince the appellate court that the family court's final judgment contains errors.

 As a family court lawyer that has also drafted appeals since 2011, I can best judge the quality of the trial records and uncover any legal errors that your family court judge made.
 Therefore I can give you the best advice on whether to proceed with the appeal and the best chance of success in overturning the errors in the family court's ruling.

 At AAA Family Law attorney retainer fees for appeals cases have the following ranges, depending of the complexity of the case: